 There are so many little things to tweak to help your liver out!

-- Practice mindful meditation to reduce stress (start with 2 minutes a day and build to 20).
+- Practice mindful meditation to reduce stress (start with two minutes a day and build to 20).

 - Reduce your use of plastic; never heat food in plastic, and it’s best not to store in plastic either (glass mason jars and ceramics are best for storing).
 Avoid plastic-bottled water.